rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 ## Basic example with the rejection method
 The previous method is useful when the total rate function varies a lot.
 In the case where the total rate is mostly constant in between jumps, the **rejection method** is more appropriate.

 The **rejection method** assumes some a priori knowledge of the process one wants to simulate.
 In particular, the user must be able to provide a bound on the total rate.
-More precisely, the user must provide a constant bound in between jump.
+More precisely, the user must provide a constant bound in between the jumps.
 To use this method, one needs to return `sum(rate), bound_rejection` in the above function `R_tcp!`.
-Note that this means that in between jumps, one have:
+Note that this means that in between jumps, one has:

 `sum(rate)(t) <= bound_rejection `